 Italicized writing, another popular option for such brands, has unique qualities.
 It suggests elegance, individuality, and timelessness.
 Italic fonts or handwriting in logos often have an artistic touch, reflecting the perception of luxury and premium services.

-Although visual elements are only a part of corporate identity, they play a crucial role in creating an initial impression.
-The logo serves as the cornerstone of branding, giving potential customers a first glimpse of what the brand represents.
-This is especially important for luxury hotels, where customers are looking for a place to stay, comfort, and high-quality service.
+Although visual elements are only a part of corporate identity, they are crucial in creating an initial impression.
+The logo is the cornerstone of branding, giving potential customers a glimpse of what the brand represents.
+This is especially important for luxury hotels, where customers seek a place to stay, comfort, and high-quality service.

 Both serif and italic fonts play an important role in this scheme.
 They set the tone and often combine with other visual elements, such as color schemes and images, to create a cohesive and appealing image.
 However, it’s worth noting that font choices are not just about aesthetics.
 They reflect a brand’s broader vision, often including a rich history, a commitment to quality, and the promise of an exceptional experience.